nishalsach/readlas2pcd/README.md

 + Point Cloud Library (PCL) (http://www.pointclouds.org/downloads)
 + libLAS (https://liblas.org)

 (As of 2018, libLAS is in maintenance mode and it does not support LAS 1.4, for which PDAL is used (https://pdal.io/).
-However, libLAS worked for the version of LAS used for this project.)
+However, libLAS worked for the version of LAS (LAS 1.0) used for this project.)

 ## Setup